The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 • Learn to dive and explore Bali’s coral reefs and marine life.

-Things to Do in Bali by Area
+Things to do in Bali by area

 Ubud

-woman meditating on brown wooden dock in Ubud by Jared Rice
+woman meditating on brown wooden dock in Ubud

 Photo by Jared Rice on Unsplash

 Ubud is a cultural and spiritual hub in Bali, surrounded by lush greenery and rice fields.
 Visitors can explore the town's temples and museums, witness traditional dances, and visit local artisans' studios to discover the island's unique arts and crafts.
-Ubud's beautiful landscapes and natural wonders, such as the Monkey Forest and Tegallalang Rice Terrace, offer excellent photo opportunities and a chance to connect with nature.
+Ubud's beautiful landscapes and natural wonders, such as the Tegenungan Waterfall and Tegallalang Rice Terrace, offer excellent photo opportunities and a chance to connect with nature.
 For those who want to unwind and relax, there are plenty of wellness retreats and spas offering yoga classes, massages, and other holistic treatments.
 Here is our list of some of the best things to do there:

 • Hike the Campuhan Ridge Walk.